Tutorial | Create a Self-hosted Custom Shipping Rates App

 Before getting started, make sure that:

-In the Dev Center, click Create New App > Build from scratch to create a new app.
+In the Custom Apps page, click Create New App > Build from scratch to create a new app.
 Wix generates a Wix app ID, secret, and JWT key that you will need later when configuring your app to work with the Wix SDK packages.
 Give your app a name, but you don’t need to configure anything else for now.

 Step 2 | Create the project with create-next-app